-Hugh Hefner Dies: Mark Hamill & More Celebs Mourn Legendary ‘Playboy’ Founder
+Hugh Hefner Dies: Kim Kardashian, Paris Hilton & More Celebs Mourn ‘Playboy’ Founder

 Hugh Hefner was the ultimate playboy.
 Following his passing on Wednesday, celebrities turned to social media to mourn the man who created ‘Playboy.’